A Deterministic Sampling Method via Maximum Mean Discrepancy Flow with Adaptive Kernel: Practical EVI-MMD Algorithm

 If the target distribution is an empirical one and only available from the training data $\{\bm y_i\}_{i=1}^M$ with sample size $M$, i.e., the two-sample problem, it is easy to estimate the cross-term by

+Due to the fact that $F(\bm y)$ represents the empirical CDF of the training data, the numerical integration is exactly as in \eqref{eq:cross2} and no approximation is involved.
 To reduce computation for large data, we can use the mini-batch procedure, which means randomly drawing a subset of samples $\{\bm y_i\}_{i=1}^L$ from $\{\bm y_i\}_{i=1}^M$ to compute \eqref{eq:cross2} in each iteration.
 For the two-sample problem, we can use kernels other than the Gaussian kernel.
 In Section \ref{sec:num}, we also use the kernel $K(\bm x, \bm y)=-\|\bm x-\bm y\|_2$ which leads to the energy distance and compare it with the Gaussian kernel using the EVI-MMD algorithm.